KRDK-TV: As KXJB-TV

 KXJB-TV broadcasting from the West Acres Shopping Center with Sally Hilleboe and Jim Adelson.

 KXJB-TV logo for part of the 1970s and 1980s.

 Channel 4 signed on August 1, 1954, as KXJB-TV, owned by John Boler, with studios in Valley City and a 1,085 ft tall transmitter tower near Pillsbury (15 mi northeast of Valley City).
 KXJB was co-owned with the KX Television network in western North Dakota until 1971.
 KXJB moved its main studios to Fargo in 1963, and completed construction of its current 2,060 ft tall tower site near Galesburg in 1966.
-The station was a CBS affiliate, and up until its sale in 2014 was the only major station in Fargo that has never changed its primary affiliation, although it shared ABC programming with WDAY-TV (channel 6) until KXGO-TV (channel 11, later KTHI-TV and now KVLY-TV) signed on in 1959.
+The station was a CBS affiliate, and up until its sale in 2014 was the only major station in Fargo that had never changed its primary affiliation, although it shared ABC programming with WDAY-TV (channel 6) until KXGO-TV (channel 11, later KTHI-TV and now KVLY-TV) signed on in 1959.
 It was also an affiliate of the NTA Film Network.
 When West Acres Shopping Center opened in 1972, KXJB-TV had a studio in the mall, located roughly where the food court is today.
 The station broadcast its daytime local-origination programs from the mall and also its early evening newscast.
 The West Acres studio was closed in less than two years.
+The station was the first to broadcast live color programs in the state on June 11, 1968.

 KXJB was one of only four CBS stations not to carry the Late Show with David Letterman when it premiered; the program aired instead on Fox affiliate KVRR (channel 15).
-Sioux City, Iowa affiliate KMEG also declined to alter its syndicated lineup, along with lame duck CBS affiliates WITI in Milwaukee (which would switch to Fox a year after) and WBAL-TV in Baltimore (which switched to NBC 1½ years later due to the deal between CBS and Group W).
+Sioux City, Iowa, affiliate KMEG also declined to alter its syndicated lineup, along with lame duck CBS affiliates WITI in Milwaukee (which would switch to Fox a year after) and WBAL-TV in Baltimore (which switched to NBC 1½ years later due to the deal between CBS and Group W).
 This led Sioux City to become known as the "home office" on Late Show; both KXJB and KMEG began airing the show in 1994.